The short answer to why you should acquire Bitcoin is because it is the world’s hardest money.

 - easy to store, anybody can download a wallet to their smart phone and transact right away

 - almost impossible to counterfeit due to the strength of the Bitcoin network.

 What is “Hard Money?”

 Hard money is a store of value that is scarce.
 Gold is an example of hard money.
 So why is Bitcoin hard money?
 Because the Bitcoin protocol will only ever issue 21 million total Bitcoin.
-That fact was my biggest reason for investing in Bitcoin, and it should be what would excite anyone the most about Bitcoin.
+That fact was my biggest reason for being excited about Bitcoin, and it should be what would excite anyone the most about Bitcoin.
 There is a finite supply, and at the time of this writing between 88%-89% of that supply has already been issued.
-There is a window of opportunity right now to take advantage of owning a percentage of an asset class that will continue to grow in total market cap while the total supply available will never grow above 21 million Bitcoin.
+There is a window of opportunity right now to take advantage of owning a percentage of a something that will continue to grow in total market cap while the total supply available will never grow above 21 million.

 The blue line on this chart is Bitcoin’s scheduled issuance over time.
 The red line is tracking the blocks being mined, along with the dramatic decreases in Bitcoin being issued to miners.

 The scarcity is why it is going to continue to get more difficult to acquire Bitcoin.
 It really is still early in Bitcoin’s existence, which means exposure to it will ensure that you are taking advantage of the upward volatility.

 You may have heard other people call Bitcoin “digital gold.”
 I think that is a great example of how you should treat Bitcoin – as a store of value and a hedge against economic instability.
 Long term, that will be the way people treat Bitcoin, and many believe that Bitcoin has a real chance at becoming the world’s reserve currency due to its scarce attributes and other traits outlined above.